Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 - Virginia Tech's games this year have hit the over on two of eight set point totals (25%).

-- When Virginia Tech records more than 20.8 points, it is 2-4 against the spread and 3-3 overall.
+- Virginia Tech is 2-4 against the spread and 3-3 overall this season when the team puts up more than 20.8 points.

-- When Virginia Tech churns out over 346.1 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Virginia Tech amasses over 346.1 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Hokies have seven turnovers, five fewer than the Eagles have takeaways (12).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.